-Seminyak is the posh neighbour of Kuta.
-It’s very similar in terms of the rows of shops selling local goods but it also has a lot of cuter breakfast spots, good restaurants and slightly less grimy nightlife.
-Double 6 beach, is in my opinion, even better for learning to surf than Kuta and the perfect spot for sunset.
-It is more expensive than Kuta around there but if you know where to look you can still find good cheap restaurants about.
+Seminyak is the posh neighbor of Kuta, sadly even Seminyak took a hard hit when Covid came around and is mostly deserted these days.
+Some of the better restaurants and shops have survived though.
+Seminyak still has a lot of cut breakfast spots, good restaurants and slightly less grimy nightlife.
+Double 6 beach, is great for learning to surf and the perfect spot for sunset. ….especially since the beach is a lot less crowded botyh at sunset and for surf than it used to be in the golden pre covid days.
+Restaurants are still more expensive around here but if you know where to look you can still find good cheap restaurants about.
 Read more about what to do in Seminyak here.

-Canggu is the most popular tourist spot in Bali nowadays for backpackers and holidaymakers alike.
+Canggu is the most popular tourist spot in Bali nowadays for the digital nomads and holidaymakers alike.
 It rose to popularity for it’s laid back vibes with cute hipster vegan and vegetarian cafes and restaurants.
-Whilst it still has these elements, it has become a lot more commercial now.
-It’s like a baby Seminyak with big hotels and shopping complexes popping up.
-It’s also started to take the crown from Kuta for nightlife now too.
-If you drive just a little outside of Canggu you’ll find plently of rice fields and it’s well located to do a day trip to Tanah Lot Temple.
+Whilst it still has these elements, it has become a lot more commercial now and it is now pretty much a Kuta-Seminyak-Canggu hybrid these days.
+It’s like a new Seminyak with big hotels and shopping complexes popping up as well.
+It definitely the hub for nightlife now too.
 Read more about what to do in Canggu here.

-Some would argue that Echo Beach is the same as Canggu but while just next to the main area of Canggu it’s a lot quiter.
-You could easily say on the main beach road of Canggu and be able to walk to the resturants and bars around easily as well as pop down for the surf.
+Echo Beach is just another part of Canggu while it used to be a lot quieter now it’s not that much of a difference anymore.
 The surfing in Echo Beach is more advanced, with shallow fast waves, rather than Batu Bolong in Canggu which is fatter and slower (better for learning and long boarding).
-Read more about waht to do in Echo Beach here.
+Read more about what to do in Echo Beach here.

-Further up north from Canggu and Echo Beach, still on the west coast, is Balian.
+Further up north from Kedungu, still on the west coast, is Balian.
 If you’re looking to get away from the main touristy spots and all the development Balian would be the perfect place to visit.
 It’s a sleepy surfer town.
 Don’t be going there expecting any parties or lots of variety of places to go, it’s very small but lovely and beautiful.
 Beware of the sharks if you surf there however.
 Read more about what to do in Balian here.

 Medewi is the next main town further up north from Balian.
 Like Balian it’s a very realxed surfer area.
 Although the area of Medewi is larger there are less options of resturants and bars to go to there.
 It has one of the longest left hand waves in Bali and is perfect for longboarders too.
 There are a lot surf camps up in Medewi if you fancy a getaway dedicated to getting salty everyday.
 Read more about what to do in Medewi here.

 Ubud is the most famous are of Bali thanks to its inclusion in Eat, Pray, Love.
 Ubud isn’t by the sea so won’t be the spot if you’re looking for a beach area.
 It’s home to the largest amount of Yoga studios in Bali, although Canggu is trying to catch up.
 A lot of alternative thearpies are praticed in Ubud and most go there for a spiritual get away.
 It’s also popular with digital nomads as there are a lot of coworking spaces.
 The rice paddies in Ubud are spectacular too and it’s a great point from which to then trek Mount Batur.
+From Ubud I also suggest you visit Tirta Empul for a good water cleansing and traditional Balinese blessing.
+This is some real cultural stuff here and not a tourist trap.
+Big recommend.
+Things to avoid in Ubud is the “sacred” monkey forest.
+It’s not worth it even if you think monkeys are cute.
 Read more about what to do in Ubud here.

-Also if you stay up on the cliff the view is spetacular looking down.
+Also if you stay up on the cliff the view is spectacular looking down.
 Read more about what to do in Balangan Beach here.

 Padang Padang Beach

 Padang Padang beach is just a bit further south from Balangan.
-It’s famous for having a Rip Curl surf competition there every year and is also featured in Eat, Pray, Love.
-The beach itself is tiny and there’s no accomodation down on it but it’s right by the main area of bars and reestaurants around Bali.
+It’s famous for having a Rip Curl surf competition there every year (before covid) and is also featured in Eat, Pray, Love.
+The beach itself is tiny and there’s no accommodation down on it but it’s right by the main area of bars and restaurants around here.
 Read more about what to do in Padang Padang Beach here.

 Nusa Dua is where all of the big resorts are in Bali.
 There’s a long stretch of beach that the resorts sit back from and it’s beautiful to walk along.
 There’s also a public beach you can sit on and go surfing from with a few surf spots in the area.
 The water is some of the clearest and most beautiful in Bali.
 It’s well worth a visit just to chill out for the day.
 It’s home to one of my favorite tourist attracitons in Bali too, Water Blow.
 Water Blow is a point where the waves crash in against the large black rocks and fly up in the air in spectacular formations.
+While down here also check out Tanjung Benoa for some fun water activities.
 From Nusa Dua you can easily get to Benoa harbour to take part in a variety of water sports like banana boat riding if that floats your boat (sorry, it was too tempting).
 Read more about what to do in Nusa Dua here.

-I haven’t made it to Nusa Penida or Nusa Lembongan myself yet but they’re supposed to be amazing.
-The gili islands are also only a short speed boat ride away too but be sure to check the reviews of the company yo use to go there first as the boats don’t always have the best up-keep and there have been some dangerous incdents in the past.
+The gili islands are only a short speed boat ride away from Sanur but be sure to check the reviews of the company you use to go there first as the boats don’t always have the best up-keep and there have been some dangerous incidents in the past.
 You can also easily take trips from Bali to go to other islands like the Mentawai’s for surfing or Lombok.